 Though there are many challenges when teaching kids, the work is incredibly gratifying.
-Learning comes so naturally to kids that sometimes it requires little or no effort at all on your behalf.
+Learning comes so naturally to them that sometimes it requires little or no effort at all on your behalf.
 In fact, many teachers agree that all their effort is mainly placed on organizing the kids and keeping them motivated and engaged.
-This is exactly why choosing the right games, activities and material is crucial..
+This is exactly why choosing the right games, activities and material is crucial.
 There are many resources available that provide amazing information about children and what they can do at specific ages.
-Though this is not an exact science, doing some research on what kids are interested in at certain ages is definitely worth it.
-So where can you start?
+Though this is not an exact science, researching what kids are interested in at certain ages is definitely worth it.
+So where do you start?
 The answer is simple, choosing great and relevant topics kids will be interested in.
 Why, you might ask?
 Using relevant topics provides purposeful, meaningful, and authentic opportunities for young learners to engage with content.

 Let's take a look at 14 amazing topics you can use with your young learners.

 14 Great ESL Topics for Your Young Learners

 When teaching young children it is essential to start with topics that are familiar or closest to them.
 First, they should always start with themselves.
 This a great opportunity for them to learn how to introduce themselves and to ask others their names.
 They also practice describing a family.
 If kids are a bit older and are able to do so, ask them to describe their family.
 Some teachers take the opportunity to introduce common house pets too, since for many they are in fact part of the family.

 After their family, the next closest thing to them is their home.
 Here they practice talking about where they live, for instance, in a house or apartment.
 As an excellent subtopic here, you might also want to practice the rooms of a house.
 Depending on their age you can add some furniture and introduce another subtopic.